ghga-de/ghga-metadata-schema/docs/schema_markdown/value.md

 # Slot: value

-The value of an attribute
+The value for an attribute (e.g., a numerical value without the units).

 URI: [GHGA:value](https://w3id.org/GHGA/value)